 This uses Quinacridone, a very lightfast pigment, with strong bluish overtones which shine through if it is used as a glaze.
-When made into tints with white it presents a wonderful range of decadent, strong cool pinks which evoke rich satins.
+When made into tints with white it presents a wonderful range of decadent, strong cool pinks that evoke rich satins.

 Technical Overview